 We are increasingly dependent on information technology systems to operate our business.
 A breakdown, invasion, corruption, destruction or interruption of critical information technology systems by employees, others with authorized access to our systems or unauthorized persons could negatively impact operations.
 In the ordinary course of business, we collect, store and transmit confidential information and it is critical that we do so in a secure manner to maintain the confidentiality and integrity of such information.
 Additionally, we outsource certain elements of our information technology systems to third parties.
 As a result of this outsourcing, our third party vendors may or could have access to our confidential information making such systems vulnerable.
 Data breaches of our information technology systems, or those of our third party vendors, may pose a risk that sensitive data may be exposed to unauthorized persons or to the public.
 For example, the loss of clinical trial data from completed or ongoing clinical trials or preclinical studies could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.
-While we believe that we have taken appropriate security measures to protect our data and information technology systems, and have been informed by our third party vendors that they have as well, there can be no assurance that our efforts will prevent breakdowns or breaches in our systems, or those of our third party vendors, that could materially adversely affect our business and financial condition.
+While we believe that we have taken appropriate security measures to protect our data and information technology systems, and have been informed by our third party vendors, that could materially adversely affect our business and financial condition.